Field Guide to the R Mixed Model Wilderness

 11.1 Background

-In the Latin Square design, two blocking factors are are assigned to rows and columns, respectively of the square.
+Latin square design is a spatial adjustment technique that assumes a row-by-column layout for the experimental units.
+Two blocking factors are are assigned, one to the rows and one for the columns of a square.
 This allows blocking across rows and columns to reduce the variability in those spatial units in the trial.
-The requirement of Latin square design is that all ‘t’ treatments appears only once in each row and column and number of replications is equal to number of treatments.
+The requirement of Latin square design is that each treatment appears only once in each row and column, and the number of replications is equal to number of treatments.

 The statistical model for the Latin square design: